cpp-tutor/learnmoderncpp-tutorial/10-templates-exceptions-lambdas-smart-pointers.md

 Stringy sy5{ 5 };            // Error!
 Attempt to narrow from int to char
 ```

-Notice that the constructor (only) is defined with both `template` and `explicit`, meaning a new contructor is (attempted to be) generated when called with different types, and takes an r-value reference `T&&`.
+Notice that the constructor (only) is defined with both `template` and `explicit`, meaning a new constructor is (attempted to be) generated when called with different types, and takes an r-value reference `T&&`.
 A function taking an r-value reference promises not to modify it; it can also be safely used with temporaries (such as `"Hello"s + " World"`) and is efficient as the temporary is not copied.
 (An optimization to use `std::move` when called with a `std::string` (only) r-value is a possiblilty here, however this would entail writing a second `explicit` constructor.)

 ## Standard exceptions, try, throw and catch

-Exceptions are a means of altering program flow (at run-time) and *propagating* error conditions from a callee (sub-)function to its caller function (potentially as far back as `main()`, thus bypassing the usual function return mechanism.
+Exceptions are a means of altering program flow (at run-time) and *propagating* error conditions from a callee (sub-)function to its caller function (potentially as far back as `main()`, thus bypassing the usual function return mechanism).
 Program flow is interrupted at the point where an exception is *thrown*, and resumes at the point the exception is *caught*, which is always within the scope of a caller function (again, possibly `main()`, the beginning of the function call stack).
 Any code designed to handle an exception being thrown is contained within a *try-block*; this is a block of code enclosed in curly braces immediately after the `try` keyword.
 This try-block **is** allowed to make function/method calls, implicitly enclosing these within the try-block scope.
 (Any exceptions thrown from functions declared `noexcept`, or thrown from outside of a try-block's scope will terminate the program.)

 An exception is thrown by using the `throw` keyword, followed by the object to be thrown.
 (If no object is specified then `std::terminate` is called, as for `noexcept` functions.)
 Usually, you will want to throw an instance of the `std::exception` hierarchy, although **any** user-defined or built-in type can be thrown.